yuxiangping/mongodb-orm/README.md

 query.put("$or", subQuery);
 ```

-So, this framework help me to work easy.
 It working like ibatis or hibernate.
-We just create the mql config.
+Reduce dependent with code.

 ```java
 List<Model> list = mongoTemplet.queryOne("queryModelList", "eason");